apache/hawq-docs/admin/ambari-admin.md

 Apache HAWQ supports dynamic node expansion.
 You can add segment nodes while HAWQ is running without having to suspend or terminate cluster operations.

+### Guidelines for Cluster Expansion <a id="topic_kkc_tgb_h5"></a>

+This topic provides some guidelines around expanding your HAWQ cluster.

+There are several recommendations to keep in mind when modifying the size of your running HAWQ cluster:

+-   When you add a new node, install both a DataNode and a physical segment on the new node.
+-   After adding a new node, you should always rebalance HDFS data to maintain cluster performance.
+-   Adding or removing a node also necessitates an update to the HDFS metadata cache.
+This update will happen eventually, but can take some time.
+To speed the update of the metadata cache, execute **`select gp_metadata_cache_clear();`** (for CLI users) or the **Service Actions > Clear HAWQ's HDFS Metadata Cache** option in Ambari.
+-   Note that for hash distributed tables, expanding the cluster will not immediately improve performance since hash distributed tables use a fixed number of virtual segments.
+In order to obtain better performance with hash distributed tables, you must redistribute the table to the updated cluster by either the [ALTER TABLE](/200/hawq/reference/sql/ALTER-TABLE.html) or [CREATE TABLE AS](/200/hawq/reference/sql/CREATE-TABLE-AS.html) command.
+-   If you are using hash tables, consider updating the `default_hash_table_bucket_number` server configuration parameter to a larger value after expanding the cluster but before redistributing the hash tables.

 ### Procedure
 1. If you have any user-defined function (UDF) libraries installed in your existing HAWQ cluster, install them on the new node(s) that you want to add to the HAWQ cluster.
 1. Access the Ambari web console at http://ambari.server.hostname:8080, and login as the "admin" user. \(The default password is also "admin".\)